adamfries/furrow_length/celegans_oocyte_detection/for_publication/README.md

 and ``condition1`` is the subfolder for condition1 containing your cortex movies

 ## KNOWN ISSUES:
-The code is sensitive to other objects in the field, so cropping out everything but the cortex is necessary for the code to work properly.
+The code is sensitive to other objects in the field, so cropping out everything outside the cortex is necessary for the code to work properly.